bengrunfeld/study-notes/redux.md

 			state
 	}

+**This is called reducer composition, and it's the fundamental pattern of building Redux apps.**

+I.e. the output of one reducer is used as the input for another reducer, and so on.

+Each reducer is in charge of managing its own part of the global state.
+The state parameter can be different for every reducer, and corresponds to only the part of the state that it is in charge of managing.

+When the app is larger, we can split the reducers into separate files and keep them completely independent and managing different data domains.

 ## Combining Reducers

+All `combineReducers()` does is generate a function that calls your reducers with the slices of state selected according to their keys, and combining their results into a single object again.

 After installing Redux with `npm install --save redux`, we can use the `combinedReducers` method, which combines all of our reducers into a single function.